alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 **Summary** <hr>

--   ref management is a part of PIM: helps to capture, search, manage, and use your collection of sources.
+-   Ref management is a part of [PIM](https://en.wikipedia.org/wiki/Personal%5Finformation%5Fmanagement): helps to capture, search, manage, and use your collection of sources.
--   methods, habits, and content are more important than tools
--   though, there are good tools out there: personally, I use a system that is based on [Zotero](https://www.zotero.org/) and some black magic involving [(Space)Emacs](https://www.spacemacs.org/) (the latter is
+-   I use a system based on [Zotero](https://www.zotero.org/) as reference manager.
-    **not** really beginner-friendly)
+-   Key alternatives are [JabRef](https://www.jabref.org/), [Mendeley](https://www.mendeley.com), [Refworks](https://refworks.proquest.com/researcher/), [EndNote](https://endnote.com/) (there is more).
+-   Another crucial part is integration with the editor.
+I use (pure) black magic involving [(Space)Emacs](https://www.spacemacs.org/) (**not** really beginner-friendly; there are alternatives).
--   there are several approaches to keep notes (and there are some good tools -- see [A note on notes.](#software));
+-   Keeping notes in a streamlined way is useful.
+There are several approaches, and several classes of tools -- see [A note on notes.](#software).
--   no universal solutions: find out what works for you.
+-   No universal solutions: find out what works for you.
+-   Methods, habits, and content are more important than tools.

 Corrections, suggestions, and comments are very [welcome](mailto:tech%5Fseminar@bochkarev.io).